-Leela is an M2 originally from Northern Virginia.
+Leela is a fourth year medical student originally from Northern Virginia.
 She graduated in 2020 from the University of Pittsburgh with a double degree in Neuroscience and Economics.
-Her academic interests include pediatrics, surgery, OB/GYN, and healthcare economics and policy.
+Her academic interests include internal medicine, medical education, and social determinants of health.
 After completing residency, she also hopes to be involved in academic medicine.
-Outside of medicine, she enjoys reading, photography, and trying out new restaurants.
+Outside of medicine, she enjoys dancing, photography, and trying out new restaurants.

 Evan is an MD-PhD student who has recently started the graduate school portion of his training.
 His interests broadly include Infectious Disease, Immunology, and Epidemiology.
 Originally from Iowa, Evan is proud to be at UVA and eager to support The UVAMSR in its mission.